 Dubai Health Centre to spearhead growth of digital health in UAE

-Citizens and expats based in Dubai will have access to the Middle East’s first digital health library, thanks to a ground-breaking partnership between the Osteopathic Health Centre, Dubai, and ORCHA (the Organisation for the Review of Care and Health Apps), the world’s largest app review and distribution company.
+Citizens and ex-pats based in Dubai will have access to the Middle East’s first digital health library, thanks to a ground-breaking partnership between the Osteopathic Health Centre, Dubai, and ORCHA (the Organisation for the Review of Care and Health Apps), the world’s largest app review and distribution company.

-This one-year contract, which has an option to renew for a further two years, will complement the Centre’s existing offer, allowing a projected 40,000 customers in the country to access a library of top-rated health apps, to support with everything from smoking cessation to mental health support, to allergies to obesity.
+This one-year contract, which has the option to renew for a further two years, will complement the Centre’s existing offer, allowing a projected 40,000 customers in the country to access a library of top-rated health apps, to support with everything from smoking cessation to mental health support, to allergies to obesity.

-As part of the partnership, ORCHA will provide all the Centre’s practitioners with CPD accredited training in how to use digital health plus an online Digital Health Formulary, which will enable apps to be selected and prescribed in the same way as traditional medicines are prescribed.
+As part of the partnership, ORCHA will provide all the Centre’s practitioners with CPD-accredited training in how to use digital health plus an online Digital Health Formulary, which will enable apps to be selected and prescribed in the same way as traditional medicines are prescribed.

 A full library of apps will be hosted on the Centre’s web pages, each of which has been tested against more than 350 digital health standards and meet crucial ISO 82304-2 benchmarks.
 Patients will also be able to browse and learn about what’s available, helping them to self-manage conditions from their homes.

-Nargis Raza, Proprietor and Director of the Centre, said:
+Nargis Raza, Proprietor and Director of the Centre said:

 “Digital health is an idea whose time has come, for our country and our region.
 Evidence is mounting year by year that apps improve outcomes.
 For example, only 2% of those with COPD today use an app, yet clinical studies confirm that the right apps can improve outcomes and reduce the need for medical appointments.